sumitdighe/VRTS_uconnect_hackathon_2024/README.md

 ### **AI Powered Anomaly Detection System**

 ### **Overview**
 This repository contains code for an Anomaly Detection System built using Streamlit.
-The system can analyze CSV data, log files, or real-time system resource usage to detect anomalies.
+The system can analyze CSV data, log files, and real-time system resource usage to detect anomalies.
 It leverages machine learning models such as Isolation Forest, Local Outlier Factor, Z-score along with Pycaret library for anomaly detection.

 ### **Installation Steps**